jjvanzon/JJs-Reference-Architecture/patterns.md

 #### Optimization

-You can make the performance better by `overriding` the `Visit` methods for parts of the recursive structure that don't need to be processed:
+You can make the performance better by `overriding` `Visit` methods for skipping parts of the recursive structure that don't you don't need:

 ```cs
 /// <summary>